Install

 Programming—not prompting—LLMs in R

-dsprrr brings the power of DSPy to R. Instead of wrestling with prompt strings, declare what you want, compose modules into pipelines, and let optimization find the best prompts automatically.
+dsprrr brings the power of DSPy to R. Instead of wrestling with prompt strings, declare what you want, compose modules into pipelines, and use optimization to improve prompts, examples, or the program that executes them.

 # Install